Tunnel deployment instructions

 -

-The tunnel should be run by executing the following for the unzipped folder:
+The tunnel should be run by executing the following in the unzipped folder:

 sudo docker login legiontunnel.azurecr.io --username <LegionTunnelAcrCustomerPull-application id> --password <LegionTunnelAcrCustomerPull-application secret>